Post

 using namespace winrt::Windows::Security::Credentials;

 That was not, what I wanted.
-I want to compile the Cryptomator source code on the command line and is must be possible to compile the code on CI too.
+I want to compile the Cryptomator source code on the command line and it must be possible to compile the code on CI too.

 This took me a while, as all the notes and hints I found on the web lead to: you need to install Visual Studio.
 Besides, I never used Visual Studio and I am not willing to learn another IDE.